soundasleep/jevon.org/wiki/git.md

 # Checkout into a non-empty directory; you have to checkout into a temporary directory, move the .git folder into the non-empty directory, and run a `git reset --hard`
 # Add an empty folder. <a href="http://stackoverflow.com/a/115992/39531">It's impossible in Git</a>! `.keep` files everywhere!
 # Store passwords on Windows without having to first install some horrible abomination of Cygwin/credential stores/SSH agents, or having to use the GUI client. (<a href="https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git">Setup SSH for Git</a> and <a href="https://help.github.com/articles/why-is-git-always-asking-for-my-password">updating Git to use SSH instead of HTTPS</a>)
+# Display `--help` information without opening up a `man` page or a web document (if using Windows?).
+The `--help` flag should _only_ print out a summary of help information to the command line.

 ==Branching==